Jesewe/anti-cheat/README.md

    - Scans loaded modules and matches their hashes against known cheat signatures.
 3. **Memory Monitoring**:
    - Logs memory usage and checks for unauthorized modifications.
+   - Performs deeper memory scans for specific patterns or unauthorized injections.
 4. **Logging**:
    - Logs all activity (INFO, WARNING, ERROR) to `anti_cheat.log`.
+5. **Email Alerts**:
+   - Sends notifications to a predefined email address when cheats are detected.
+6. **Whitelisting**:
+   - Skips scanning for processes listed in the whitelist.

 ---